 To characterize how pleasant the weather is in Indio throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Indio for general outdoor tourist activities are from early April to mid June and from mid September to late October, with a peak score in the first week of May.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Indio for general outdoor tourist activities are from early April to mid June and from mid September to late October, with a peak score in the second week of May.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Indio for hot-weather activities is from late May to late September, with a peak score in the third week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Indio for hot-weather activities is from late May to late September, with a peak score in the last week of June.